 Thank you for visiting Malaysia, Thailand and Indonesia

 Our fantastic guests from Malaysia, Thailand and Indonesia have gone home after 4 eventful weeks in Ranum, Copenhagen and with their host families.
 They started at the school together with the 20 Chinese guest students and they have stayed in different rooms above the school.
 The international guest students have made a really nice mural in the Seminary House, as a reminder of a really nice visit and stay.
 As is tradition, all visiting students receive a certificate and gifts are exchanged.
 The yellow scarf is from Indonesia and the flag from Thailand.

 Nice fitness visit by two Danish champions

-We had a visit from the junior Danish champion in bodyfitness Mie Paulsen, and the Danish champion in Atletic Fitness Thomas Nordal.
-It was a day with lots of tips on training, diet and motivation.
-More than 25 students struggled to keep up with the two experts, and had to admit that practice makes perfect.
+We were visited by the Junior Danish Champion in Body Fitness Mie Paulsen and the Danish Champion in Athletic Fitness Thomas Nordal.
+It was a day full of tips on training, diet and motivation.
+More than 25 students fought hard to keep up with the two experts and realised that practice makes perfect.